 Q&A: Brian Wilson Is 'Thrilled' For The Release Of 'The Smile Sessions Box Set'

 Despite never seeing release, The Beach Boys’ unfinished 1967 album SMiLE persevered.
 Intrepid Beach Boys fans created their own versions of the album cobbled together from album tracks and bootleg studio recordings for decades, and despite not knowing exactly what songwriter Brian Wilson intended with SMiLE, it was clear that the album was a staggering work of genius.
 In 2004, Wilson released his own re-recorded version of SMiLE to wild acclaim.
-Now, Capitol and the remaining members of The Beach Boys have prepared a The SMiLE Sessions Box Set, a close approximation of the complete album as well as 5 discs worth of outtakes and studio chatter.
+Now, Capitol and the remaining members of The Beach Boys have prepared The SMiLE Sessions Box Set, a close approximation of the complete album as well as 5 discs worth of outtakes and studio chatter.

 Interviewing Brian Wilson was as exciting as it was terrifying.
 He has a reputation for being a difficult interview, frequently offering only short, sometimes incoherent, responses.
 Wilson never really came across as being mean spirited, more uncomfortable with the format.
 In fact, most of his interviews start off with a disclaimer much like this one—a kind of “look, I tried” from the interviewer.
 But things worked out pretty well when Starpulse spoke with Wilson over the phone.
-In our interview, Brian touches on the new SMiLE set as well as some talk of his current projects, including his collection of Disney songs In The Key of Disney, his favorite Phil Spector group and Pacific Ocean Blue, his brother Dennis Wilson’s album that Brian claims to of never heard.
+In our interview, Brian touches on the new SMiLE set as well as some talk of his current projects, including his just released collection of Disney songs In The Key of Disney, his favorite Phil Spector group and Pacific Ocean Blue, his brother Dennis Wilson’s album that Brian claims to have never heard.